ihuettel/100Days/README.md

 * WeConvert: converts units of measure to other units of measure
 * GuessTheFlag: a flag guessing game for various countries of the world
 * ViewsAndModifiers: a technique project focused on Views and View Modifiers
+* Roshambo: a slightly brain-teasing version of Rock-Paper-Scissors
 * More to come...